-Cost Leadership: It is a strategy where a business produces a same quality of the product as of the competitors’ but sells it at a lower price.
-Cost leadership is achieved by continuously improving the operational efficiency (using less but more efficient workers or outsourcing to places where the costs are less), and getting an advantage of economies of scale (in the case of bigger businesses like Aldi, Walmart, etc.).
+- Cost Leadership: It is a strategy where a business produces the same quality of the product as of the competitors’ but sells it at a lower price.
+Cost leadership is achieved by continuously improving the operational efficiency (using less but more efficient workers or outsourcing to places where the costs are less), and getting the advantage of economies of scale (in the case of bigger businesses like Aldi, Walmart, etc.).

 Competitive Advantage Examples

 Google enjoys the competitive advantage of being the only effective search engine over the internet.
 The company was able to reach this height because of its size, innovation, market position, and the network effect.

 With its biggest competitor, Google plus, not even being close to it, Facebook surely enjoys a competitive advantage over its competitors.
 One of the biggest reason is the network effect, but other reasons which led to this success are constant innovation, the advertisement (free) business model, and the personalized content.

 LinkedIn is not a conventional social media network.
 It is focused on the business professionals and enjoys a competitive advantage for being a niche social media network.

 Did we miss something?
 Come on!
 Tell us what you think about our article on competitive advantage in the comments section.

 Average rating 4.3 / 5.
 Vote count: 28